-ACO2e over these 20 years.
-Using again the example from Box 1 above and compensating the absolute global warming potential of the methane emissions caused by the production of 10 t Kon-Tiki biochar with a bamboo plantation, only (383.7 t ACO2 / 30.9 t ACO2e =) 13 such fast growing bamboo plants would be necessary even when harvesting the annual regrowth from the ninth growing year onwards.
+$ACO_2e$ over these 20 years.
+Using again the example from Box 1 above and compensating the absolute global warming potential of the methane emissions caused by the production of 10 t Kon-Tiki biochar with a bamboo plantation, only (381.0 t ACO2 / 30.9 t ACO2e =) 13 such fast growing bamboo plants would be necessary even when harvesting the annual regrowth from the ninth growing year onwards.

 Figure 6.
 The production of 10 t biochar in a Kon-Tiki causing 300 kg CH4 with a GWP100 of 7.5 t CO2e, presenting a global warming effect over 100 years of 381.0 t aCO2e (area below the red curve).
 The plantation of 13 Giant Bamboo (Dendrocalamus Asper) removes a total of 23.3 t CO2e over 20 years, presenting an absolute global cooling effect over 20 years of 401.7 t a CO2e (blue area).
-The yellow area presents the part of the global warming caused by the methane emission that is compensated by the global cooling caused by the tree growth.
-The blue and the yellow area are of the same size.
-As the global cooling effect of the 13 bamboo plants over 20 years is equal to the global warming effect of the methane emission over 100 years, the methane emission can be considered compensated after 20 years.
+The yellow area presents the part of the global warming caused by the methane emission that is compensated by the global cooling effect of the 13 bamboo plants over 20 years is equal to the global warming effect of the methane emission over 100 years, the methane emission can be considered compensated after 20 years.

 As part of the Global Tree C-Sink standard, the Ithaka Institute develops an open-access database collecting the growth curves and corresponding sequestration functions of the most frequently used trees in the countries of the Global Artisan C-Sink standard.
 Based on this database, the expected growth curves of the trees can be calculated and used to compensate methane emissions of artisan biochar production.
-However, all tree plantations considered for methane offsetting must be certified under the Global Tree C-Sink standard (link) and registered in the Swiss Carbon Register.
+However, all tree plantations considered for methane offsetting must be certified under the Global Tree C-Sink standard and registered in the Global C-Sink Registry.